 But for me, t’was the demons who gave the standout performance.
 In spite of their ridiculous dust mite costumes, they were surprisingly scary.
 I don’t know what the kids thought, but every time the demons appeared to waylay Milo, my friend would whisper, “it’s like The Screwtape Letters!
 For kids!”
 So true.
 When we first become aware of the demons who have been lurking unseen in Milo’s room, they utter this sinister line: We’ve known Milo a long time.
 And by the way, we know most of you, too!

 Altogether, the Wheelock Family Theatre’s The Phantom Tollbooth is an evening of fun theatre with a take-home message that resonates.
-While my friend and I still prefer the movie version and the book to the musical, respectively, in any medium, this Tollbooth accomplishes what it sets out to do: drives away the doldrums, snaps us out of our tedium, and engages us to wonder, think, and do.
+While my friend and I still prefer the movie version and the book to the musical, this Tollbooth accomplishes what it sets out to do: drive away the doldrums, snap us out of our tedium, and engage us to wonder, think, and do.